 You could say the vibraphone and I have a lot in common.

 If you were to read my bio, you wouldn’t find anything startling.
-I’m a music major in my second year at UCF, focusing on jazz.
+I’m a music major who’s focused on jazz and soon to graduate from UCF.
+Right now I’m considering pursuing grad school or a career in music therapy in the near future — but really I’m taking time to figure out what’s right for me.
 Five or ten years from now, I hope to compose and produce my own music.
-I’m only 19 years old, so there’s a lot ahead for me to learn and a lot for me to dream.
+I’m only 21 years old, so there’s a lot ahead for me to learn and a lot for me to dream.

 Whatever I do music-wise, the vibraphone will be with me.
 I remember seeing it in a corner of my high school band room after I’d come out as transgender.
 In a school of 1,800 students, I felt very much alone, especially when kids harassed me.
 That’s when I noticed the vibraphone sitting there.
 Only two people knew how to play it, so in a way it became my companion and a symbol of my own life experience.
 Different.
 But not by choice.

 My life changed when I arrived at UCF.
 Here I finally felt accepted.
 Never once have I felt “othered” on campus.
 I figured it would be that way when it came time to decide where I’d go to college.
 You just never know for sure until you move onto campus and start classes.
 The school met my three most important criteria: 1) a good music program, 2) a place where I could use Bright Futures to limit my debt, and 3) a supportive and safe LGBTQ community.
 Any high-school senior can relate to the first two.
 But only a very small percentage of us can truly relate to the importance of number three.
 We’ve been through a lot.